CivicActions/ssp-toolkit/docs/controls/CM.md

 CivicActions configuration settings for Drupal are guided by the Drupal Security Coding Standards <https://www.drupal.org/docs/develop/security> for the security configuration management processes and tools.

-#### a

-##### LINCS

-The LINCS Technology Project is configured in compliance with the applicable baseline security standards.
-The Department and its technical support staff configure the security settings of all IT products to the most restrictive mode consistent with information system operational requirements.
-The Department utilizes the NIST Special Publication 800-70 for guidance on configuration settings (checklists) for information technology products.
-When security setting checklist are not available from NIST for a particular device, good security engineering practices along with manufacture guidelines is used to develop the security settings.
-The CM Manager conducts configuration audits to ensure baseline compliance and documentation of hardware/software configurations throughout the system lifecycle.

 #### b

 ##### CivicActions

 CivicActions developers follow security best practices according to the guidelines set by CivicActions Information Security.

-##### LINCS

-Configuration settings are implemented, monitored, and controlled in accordance with the organizational Configuration Management Plan for the security configuration management processes and tools.

-#### c

-##### LINCS

-Currently, deviations do not exist for established configuration settings.
-In the event this changes, the following notes the process that will take place.
-The CivicActions CCB, identifies, approves, and documents exceptions to mandatory configuration settings for individual components within its cloud offering only when operationally necessary.
-All variances identified during the monthly and annual system testing scans that must be accepted for operational purposes are tracked.

 #### d